ngxs/store/docs/concepts/store.md

 ]);
 ```

-Lets say after the action executes you want to clear
+Let's say after the action executes you want to clear
 the form.
-Our `dispatch` function actually returns an observable, so we can
+Our `dispatch` function actually returns an Observable, so we can
-subscribe very easily and reset the form after it was successful.
+subscribe to it and reset the form after it was successful.

 ```TS
 import { Store } from '@ngxs/store';